SeanHollen/petri_cells_js/readme/DRAFT.md

 **Kill cells** will randomly pick a certain number of cells from the grid and replace them with entirely new random instruction sets.

 Killing cells reliably creates life.
-If you the program running long enough while killing cells at a 3% rate, it will always result in an interesting pattern coming to dominate the board.
+If you the program running long enough while killing cells at a 3% rate, it will virtually always result in an interesting pattern coming to dominate the board.

 [insert gif of life emerging under the condition of kill-cells noise] - TODO